agra-uni-bremen/microrv32/README.md

 The following description elaborates on the details of the RTL implementation.
 For further information on the VP visit the [Github repository of the VP](https://github.com/agra-uni-bremen/riscv-vp)

-The RV32 core was tested with the [official RISC-V unit tests](https://github.com/riscv/riscv-tests).
+The RV32 core was tested with the [official RISC-V unit tests](https://github.com/riscv/riscv-tests) and [RISC-V Formal Verification Framework](https://github.com/SymbioticEDA/riscv-formal).

 ![Toplevel block diagram](img/toplevel.png)